Updated June, 2016

 Grain Harvesting Equipment and Labor in Iowa

-Combines were separated into five categories, based on engine horsepower.
-While new combines are no longer available in the smaller horsepower categories, there are still many 15-year and 20-year old combines operating (Table 1a).
-There was a strong correlation between the size of the combine and its age, confirming that newer purchases are for everlarger and more expensive models.
+The combine is the most expensive equipment item and the key to an efficient and successful harvest.
+Combines were separated into five categories, based on engine horsepower (Tables 1a, 1b).
+While new combines are no longer available in the smaller horsepower categories, there are still many 15-year and 20-year old combines operating.
+There was a strong correlation between the size of the combine and its age, confirming that newer purchases are ever-larger and more expensive models.

-Most of the corn harvesting heads were of the six-row or eight-row variety.
-The size of the soybean harvesting heads was more variable, with the largest percentage falling into the 17 to 22 foot wide category.
+Most of the corn harvesting heads were of the 6-row, 8-row or 12-row variety.
+The size of the soybean harvesting heads was more variable, with the largest percentage falling into the 35-foot wide category.

 Harvesting grain is a complex operation involving multiple workers and units of equipment.
-Today’s managers are challenged to find the proper set of resources that will allow for efficient and timely collection, transportation and storage of the crop at a reasonable cost.
+Today’s managers are challenged to find the proper set of resources that will allow for efficient and timely collection, transportation, and storage of the crop at a reasonable cost